-Our costs are continuing to grow, which could reduce our operating margin and profitability.
+Our costs are continuing to grow, and some of our investments have the effect of reducing our operating margin and profitability.
 If our investments are not successful, our business and financial performance could be harmed.

 Operating our business is costly, and we expect our expenses to continue to increase in the future as we broaden our user base, as users increase the amount and types of content they consume and the data they share with us, for example with respect to video, as we develop and implement new products, as we market new and existing products and promote our brands, as we continue to expand our technical infrastructure, as we continue to invest in new and unproven technologies, and as we continue to hire additional employees and contractors to support our expanding operations, including our efforts to focus on privacy, safety, security, and content review.
 In addition, from time to time we are subject to settlements, judgments, fines, or other monetary penalties in connection with legal and regulatory developments that may be material to our business.
-We will also continue to invest in our messaging, video content, and global connectivity efforts, as well as other initiatives that may not have clear paths to monetization.
-In addition, we will incur increased costs in connection with the development and marketing of our consumer hardware and virtual and augmented reality products and technologies.
-Any such investments may not be successful, and any such increases in our costs may reduce our operating margin and profitability.
-In addition, if our investments are not successful, our ability to grow revenue will be harmed, which could adversely affect our business and financial performance.
+We are also continuing to increase our investments in new platforms and technologies.
+Some of these investments, particularly our significant investments in virtual and augmented reality, have generated only limited revenue and reduced our operating margin and profitability.
+If our investments are not successful, our ability to grow revenue will be harmed, which could adversely affect our business and financial performance.